 The proposed Phefumula Emoyeni One WEF will have high and medium impacts on avifauna that could be reduced to medium and low impacts through the implementation of appropriate mitigation measures.
 During the EIA Phase of the Project individual turbine locations were assessed and evaluated on a case-by-case basis to determine the best placement in order to avoid high risk zones.
 No fatal flaws are expected; however, the mitigation measures listed in this report (Section 7.8 and Appendix H) should be strictly applied and adhered to.
-See Figure 15, Section 5.6 for a map of the current exclusion areas.
-Currently WTG 85 and 86 are located within a recommended turbine exclusion (including rotor-swept area) buffer, these turbines need to micro-sited out of the exclusion zones.
+See Section 5.7 for maps of the current exclusion areas.